Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbReplicaGroup/detachNode_en.md

 	Service name or port of node.

-* `options` ( *Object*, *Optional* )
+* `options` ( *Object*, *Required* )

     Can be the following options:

-    1. `KeepData` ( *Bool* ): Whether to keep the original data of the current node, default to be false.
+    1. `KeepData` ( *Bool* ): Whether to keep the original data of the detached node.
+This option has no default value.
+User should specify its value explicitly.

-    1. `Enforced` ( *Bool* ): Whether to detach the node forcibly , default to be false.
+    2. `Enforced` ( *Bool* ): Whether to detach the node forcibly , default to be false.

 **Note:**

-1. It can not detach the last node which own CS/CL in the replica group.
+1. The field `KeepData` in the `options` must be specified explicitly.
+For it will determine if the data of the detached node still be kept or not.
+So, be careful.
-Never open KeepData if the node does not originally belong to the current group.
+2. It can not detach the last node in the replica group unless setting `Enforced` to be `true`.
-2. The separated nodes will no longer be managed by the cluster.
+3. The separated nodes will no longer be managed by the cluster.
 Please join other groups as soon as possible.

 ##RETURN VALUE##